 Why Direct Neurofeedback Works and Why It Should Be Considered As a Viable Depression Treatment

 Direct neurofeedback effectively breaks dysfunctional patterns in the brain.
-Depression, addiction, anxiety, OCD and ADHD are all embedded in the brain as patterns, and though they all have different triggers and effects, they are patterns nonetheless.
+Depression, anxiety, OCD and ADHD are all embedded in the brain as patterns, and though they all have different triggers and effects, they are patterns nonetheless.
 Disrupting these patterns regardless of what causes them can be just as effective as addressing their root cause.
 It is only recently that the discovery of the brain’s neuro-plasticity allows the disruption and formation of patterns—direct neurofeedback exploits this ability and identifies patterns that lead to dysfunction.

 A person undergoing direct neurofeedback treatment is first attached to sensors that send brainwave patterns from the scalp to a computer.
 Unlike the traditional variation of the treatment that involved the “tweaking” or specific brainwaves, direct neurofeedback is focused on altering brainwaves by sending signals from the computer directly to the brain.
 These signals are what cause brainwaves associated with stuck and repetitive patterns to fluctuate, leading to their disruption.
 Once the brain is freed from such repetitive cycles, it goes through a re-organization where new patterns are formed.